juniorgasparotto/GraphExpression/README.md

 ## <a name="impl-factory-entity-complex-complex" />Complex entities in text-form complex types

-For complex types have the following format:
+For complex types, we have the following format:

 ```
 [TypeName].[MemberName].EntityID